Use our interactive tool to find your perfect trading platform, whether you want to trade bonds, ETFs, forex, crypto, stocks or anything else

 Below we discuss the most important fees to look out for in your search for the best trading platform in South Africa.

-Apart from Libertex, all of the best online trading platforms South Africa discussed on this page offer a commission-free service.
+All of the best online trading platforms South Africa discussed on this page offer a commission-free service.
 This means that you won’t pay a fee when you enter and exit a trade.
 You will, however, need to factor in the spread – which we cover shortly.

 With that said, many trading platforms in South Africa do charge a commission – especially if you plan on investing in traditional assets like stocks.
 This is often charged as a flat fee – so you always pay the same irrespective of how much you invest.

 If your chosen trading platform is commission-free, you should expect the spread to be slightly higher than that of a commission-charging provider.
-For example, although Libertex charges a small commission, it allows you to trade at zero spreads.
-In the case of CM Trading, the platform doesn’t charge any commission – but its spreads are super wide.

 In addition to spreads and commissions, you should also check to see what the provider charges in other areas of its platform.